JCollinJones25/IMDB/README.md

 - Deploy on Heroku

 ## Stretch Goals
+- Display actor's role in the movie on movie show route under actor name
+- Show routes can have more than one actor per movie and more than one movie per actor
 - DOM Manipulation (js file in public directory)
 - AUTH
 - Search Bar Feature